Construction Executive Institute

 There is benefit in having several supervisory-level team members experience the Construction Executive Institute.
 The principles will multiply throughout your organization.
 Companies send their team members in groups to foster greater cohesion and accountability.

-- Improve your ability to evaluate and stimulate outstanding performance in both projects and people, leading to more effective control and higher margins.
+- Improve your ability to evaluate and promote outstanding project performance leading to more effective control and higher margins.

 - Expand your business acumen with the skills needed to run the business more effectively.